 The burn patient may have nerve damage and experience pain.
 Assessing the pain's location, quality, and extent is critical in determining the severity of the burn.
 Patients with partial-thickness skin destruction will experience pain because of injury to the nerves.
 Administering an analgesic will help alleviate the pain.
 Patients with full-thickness skin burns will not experience pain because of nerve destruction caused by the burn.

-During the first 72 hours of burn injury, there will be an initial decrease in urinary output caused by acute tissue necrosis (refer to the Picmonic on "Phases of Burn Injuries").
-Blood flow to the kidneys decrease as the body shunts the blood to the core in an effort to maintain homeostasis.
+During the first 72 hours of burn injury, there will be an initial decrease in urinary output caused by acute tissue necrosis (refer to the Picmonic on "Stages of Burn Care").
+Blood flow to the kidneys decreases as the body shunts the blood to the core in an effort to maintain homeostasis.

 The patient with a larger burn area may develop a paralytic ileus as the body shunts blood circulation away from the stomach and intestines and toward the heart and lungs.
 Noting absent or decreased bowel sounds while auscultation the abdomen indicates a paralytic ileus.